zachMahan64/bear16/README.md

 ### Implementing a Cycle-Accurate RTL Emulator
 *(To be added soon.)*

-### Implementing a Preprocessor, Recursive Linker, and a Multipass Ass
+### Implementing a Preprocessor, Recursive Linker, and a Multipass Assembler
 *(To be added soon.)*

 ### Designing and Implementing a Monolithic OS and Kernel